 addition to placement tests, there are alternate means of assessment including high

 school transcripts, external exams, and an assessment questionnaire.
 EXEMPT students

 who wish to take a course that has an English or math prerequisite must also complete

 - NON-EXEMPT students and EXEMPT students who wish to use Counseling Services must complete

 the Skyline College Orientation, either in person or in WebSMART: https://phx-ban-ssb8.smccd.edu/

 - NON-EXEMPT students must meet with a counselor and complete a Student Educational

 - All students register for classes through WebSMART.
 Enrollment fees may be paid through WebSMART or in person at the Cashier’s Office.

-Veterans: Submit form DD-214 and military transcripts to Office of Admissions & Records along with transcripts from all previous colleges attended.
+to email@example.com.
 The process to apply for and certify VA Educational Benefits is outlined at www.skylinecollege.edu/veterans (See Veterans Admission and Services section for additional details).

 Admission Special Programs